|Statistics and Files|

 Summary: This walk is unusual in the way that it frequently uses roads to link some of the highlights throughout the route.
 The roads used are very quite though and I was not bothered by traffic at all in this extraordinary exploration of the villages and hamlets spread out to the north and south of the Holme valley.
 Apart from the settlements, all rich in character, I enjoyed following footpaths, bridleways and trails across the lovely countryside of the Holme valley which lies between each village and hamlet.
 There were plenty of other people out walking during my round of the valley, it seems to be a tradition for the locals.
 And why not, it is a wonderful valley with great views from the precious countryside.

 While walking on the high roads from Holmfirth to Dobb I had worked out the Upper Holme valley, that being from Holme to Mytholm Bridge, to be perfectly sized for a complete circumnavigation.
 I could see almost all of it as I had walked along Cemetery Road, indeed the circuit I would be walking including the climb from Holmbridge to Upperthong and the high moor crossing to Netherthong.
 Just the south-east section to New Mill and back was hidden from view.
 And what I could not see of my walk was not exactly in the Upper Holme valley anyway, New Mill Dike a tributary watercourse flows from New Mill into the River Holme at Mytholm Bridge.
-I continued my climb from Dobb Dike to Moss Edge from where I left the shade of tree cover, climbing further to Crow Hill.
-I reached the highest point of my undulating walk, at around 320 metres on Crow Hill. the sky was blue, the day warming well.
+I continued my climb from Bank Clough to Crow Hill.
+I reached the highest point of my undulating walk, at around 320 metres on Crow Hill.
+The sky was blue, the day warming well.
 My viewpoint from Crow Hill was magnificent, Holme Moss being the obvious draw on the eyes with the Transmitting Station to focal point.
 It was a marvellous feeling being high up on the origin hills of the Holme valley.
 I stood up on Crow Hill for quite a while and looked, fixed on the view.

 Down from Crow Hill I went, descending via Tinker Well to a line of three reservoirs, namely Riding Wood, Ramsden and Brownhill.
 It was past 11.00am and I was 90 minutes into my walk.
 Plenty of walkers were ambling at the reservoirs, all enjoying the day just as I was.
 Everyone I passed and greeted as I walked the line of reservoirs towards Holmbridge greeted me with a smile.
 Good weather invariably brings out good feelings in people.
 Especially those walking on a warm Spring day after enduring a long dark and dank winter.
 Adults were chatting freely while walking on the reservoir approach roads while children were playing.
 Family dogs ran about, free to explore and sniff each other when meeting.
 Cars which came along the road were all slow and drivers carefully attentive.
 All was good with the world in the Holme valley.
 With a smile and a spring in my step I followed the road down into Holmbridge.